maemo-leste/maemo-leste.github.io/content/maemo-leste-update-january-2020.rst

-The above screenshot shows the availability of python bindings (binary clock), importing Fremantle themes, the progress of connui-cellular (status bar with 3G logo, signal bar, operator name 'KPN' on the home screen), and lots of applications that have been ported as shortcuts on the homescreen, including a package manager and PDF reader.
+The above screenshot shows the availability of python bindings (binary clock), importing Fremantle themes, the progress of connui-cellular (status bar with 3G logo, signal bar, operator name 'KPN' on the home screen), and homescreen shortcuts of applications that have been ported, including a package manager and PDF reader.

 Leste "Extras" software repository